OlivierLD/raspberry-coffee/NMEA-mux-WebUI/full-server-extended-v2/README.md

 > Bonus: [3D printed](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/RPiA%2BLogger) enclosure (with pictures!).

 #### Networking...
-By default, the Raspberry Pi emits its own network, but it is some times convenient (to say the least) to hook uyop to the Internet.
+By default, the Raspberry Pi can emit its own network, but it is some times convenient (to say the least) to hook it up to the Internet.

 > Note: When the Raspberry emits its own network, the file to look into to flip this feature on and off (when you need an update or upgrade, for example) is `/etc/network/interfaces`.
 >